pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The CLASSNAME-GLOB argument is a wildcard expression that is matched on the class names case insensitively.
-The special characters known from file nme wildcarding are supported: `*` to match zero or more characters, and `?` to match a single character.
+The special characters known from file name wildcarding are supported: "*" to match zero or more characters, and "?" to match a single character.
 In order to not have the shell expand the wildcards, the CLASSNAME-GLOB argument should be put in quotes.

-      For example, `pywbem_*` returns classes whose name begins with `PyWBEM_`, `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.
+      For example, "pywbem_*" returns classes whose name begins with "PyWBEM_", "pywbem_", etc. "*system*" returns classes whose names include the case insensitive string "system".

       In the output, the classes will formatted as defined by the --output- format general option if it specifies table output.
-Otherwise the classes will be in the form `<namespace>:<classname>`.
+Otherwise the classes will be in the form "NAMESPACE:CLASSNAME".

       Examples:

-        pywbemcli -n myconn class find "CIM_*" -n interop   pywbemcli -n myconn class find CIM_Foo
+        pywbemcli -n myconn class find "CIM_*System*" -n interop

+        pywbemcli -n myconn class find CIM_Foo

     Options:
-      -n, --namespace <name>  Namespace to use for this operation.
-If defined only those namespaces are searched rather than all available namespaces. ex: -n root/interop -n
-                              root/cimv2
+      -n, --namespace NAMESPACE  Add a namespace to the search scope.
+May be specified multiple times.
+Default: Search in all namespaces of the server.
       -h, --help                 Show this message and exit.

 .. _`pywbemcli class get --help`: